 If the floor is under pitched, you will end up with standing water.
 If the floor is over-pitched, you will have solids run-off.
 An over-pitched floor will also increase the height of the floor around the perimeter of the room.

 A proper pitch to achieve is estimated at ¼ inch height per linear foot, plus an additional 2.5 inches to the perimeter height of the room for every 10 feet from the drain.

 Cleaning The Drains

 According to data from the USDA, nearly 40% of pathogens, including Listeria, are found in floor drains inside food and beverage processing facilities.
-To prevent this, food processing drainage systems require thorough cleaning every day.
+To prevent this, food safe epoxy flooring drainage systems require thorough cleaning every day.